emmasroberts97/ruby_project_vet/README.md

 To Run the Application:

+1. Add a database called 'vet'
+2. Run the command 'psql -d vet -f db/vet.sql'
+3. Run the the db/seeds.rb file
-1. Run the vet_app.rb file
+4. Run the vet_app.rb controller
-2. Navigate through the different pages
+5. Navigate through the different pages
-3. All files for the project are shown in the relevant folders (models, views, public, etc.)
+6. All files for the project are shown in the relevant folders (models, views, public, etc.)

 The Brief: